honeycombio/refinery/config.md

 ## ID Fields

-### Section Name: `IDFields`

-Controls the field names to use for the event ID fields.
+`IDFields` `IDFields` controls the field names to use for the event ID fields.
 These fields are used to identify events that are part of the same trace.

 ### `TraceNames`

 TraceNames is the list of field names to use for the trace ID.

-The list of field names to use for the trace ID.
 The first field in the list that is present in an incoming span will be used as the trace ID.
-If none of the fields are present, refinery treats the span as not being part of a trace and forwards it immediately to Honeycomb.
+If none of the fields are present, then Refinery treats the span as not being part of a trace and forwards it immediately to Honeycomb.

 - Eligible for live reload.
 - Type: `stringarray`